-Academic/Career/Vocational Consultation - Students identified for the RECESS program work with the At-Risk School-to-Work Coordinator to explore career/vocational interest and skills through interest inventories.
+- Funded by Modified Supplemental Amount Dropout Prevention - Academic/Career/Vocational Consultation Students identified for the RECESS program work with the At-Risk School-to-Work Coordinator to explore career/vocational interest and skills through interest inventories.
 With assistance from the At-Risk School-to-Work Coordinator students make connections with business and explore job shadow opportunities.
-Periodic consultation is provided to align career/vocational goals and academics and to assess progress toward high school graduation.

-Alternative Credit Earning Option - High school at-risk students identified as potentially dropping out of school may earn credit through alternative means such as Odysseyware on-line courses.
-In many cases, students pursuing this option are earning credit for a course they have previously failed in a classroom setting or are in need of credit recovery.

-Multi-Tiered System of Supports (MTSS) - Along with core instruction, identified students may participate in supplemental and intensive instruction.
+Periodic consultation is provided to align career/vocational goals and academics and to assess progress toward high school graduation. - Alternative Credit Earning Option High school at-risk students identified as potentially dropping out of school may earn credit through alternative means such as Odysseyware on-line courses or direct instruction from a staff member.
+In many cases, students pursuing this option are earning credit for a course they have previously failed in a classroom setting or are in need of credit recovery. - iJAG High School students discover their individual talents, develop skills, and seize opportunities to achieve their personal potential.
+It is an elective course offered to juniors and seniors.
+The iJAG specialist continues to work with students into the summer in areas of leadership, employment, and in some cases, academic support.
+After finishing high school, students receive one year of follow-up supports from their education specialist both virtually and in person. - Multi-Tiered System of Supports (MTSS) Along with core instruction, identified students may participate in supplemental and intensive instruction.
 MTSS uses data regarding students' response to instruction to determine future educational needs, and what educational services are required to meet those needs.
 This process is used for academic and behavioral needs.
 The framework is based on the proactive concept of early intervention and matches the amount of resources to the nature of the students' needs.
 When implemented fully, MTSS is designed to enable all students to be successful.